 The savings could be real — if Root finds you to be a safe driver.

 Root is upfront about the fact that it doesn’t save everyone money, just those whom the app deems safe drivers, based on the few weeks of data collection.
 There are plenty of reviews by those who have switched to Root and saved quite a bit on their premiums, but there are also consumers who have taken the test and chosen not to switch.
+To view how Root compare in terms of affordability, view the list of best cheapest car insurance companies.
 As with all insurance companies, the quote you receive is incredibly personal, so it’s hard to know if you’ll experience massive savings without taking the test yourself.
+Read about what to expect from car insurance quotes.

 As for Root’s claim to “fast” quotes, the reality is also a little more nuanced.
 The app needs a certain amount of data before it can produce an accurate quote, so the speed at which you’ll receive your quote depends entirely on how much you drive; if you drive to work everyday, for instance, you’ll receive a quote much faster than if you only use your car for trips to the grocery store.
 If you’re looking for immediate insurance, you may find that a traditional online quote from an established provider is a better bet.